 • During winter, homes with double glazing can benefit from warmer rooms and reduced heating bills; however, the insulation properties can make rooms too warm in the summer months.
 Installers can add an unobtrusive tint that reflects the heat, although this adds to the unit price.

-Generally, double glazing units are viable for between 25 and 30 years; however, this is dependent on the product’s quality and how well they are installed.
+Generally, double glazing units last between 25 and 30 years; however, this is dependent on the product’s quality and how well they are installed.

-Known as secondary glazing, by adding an unobtrusive, independent layer of glass to the inside of your existing window, you can achieve the beneficial effects of double glazing.
+By adding an unobtrusive, independent layer of glass to the inside of your existing window known as secondary glazing, you can achieve the beneficial effects of double glazing.

 The space between the two layers of glass, however, is not sealed and therefore can develop condensation, while the extra width of the additional frame may negatively impact the size of the window sill.